 Communication is the cornerstone of a successful legal career.
 From orientation to graduation, Villanova University School of Law (VLS) provides students with a solid foundation in legal writing, analysis and research.
-Our innovative approach to legal writing—which includes six semester of writing instruction— underscores VLS’s commitment to train graduates to meet the intense demands of the legal industry.
+Our innovative approach to legal writing—which includes five semester of writing instruction— underscores VLS’s commitment to train graduates to meet the intense demands of the legal industry.

 Award-winning alumnus, Daniel McManus '13, is a testament to Villanova’s institutional focus on a strong legal writing curriculum.
 McManus was recently named the second place winner of the 2013 Pennsylvania Bar Association Intellectual Property Law Section Writing Competition for his article, “Incentives Must Change: Addressing the Unpredictability of Reasonable Royalty Damages.”
 Established in 2004, the competition gives law students the opportunity to demonstrate their knowledge of intellectual property law, including patents, copyrights and trademarks.